 Are you planning to spend Christmas in the United States but you’re not sure where to go?
 Don’t worry, I got you covered!
-In this post you will find the absolute best Christmas vacations in the USA that you will never forget!
+In this post, you will find the absolute best winter getaways and Christmas vacations in the USA that you will never forget!

 *Disclosure: This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.*

 No time to read now?
 Pin it for later!

 New York City is usually on the top of everyone’s USA bucket list but if you want to make your trip even more memorable, you have to visit the Big Apple during the holidays.
 If you’re planning to do so, make sure to check my Christmas in New York itinerary for 4 days!

 The Christmas tree in front of Rockefeller Center is one of the most important parts of the festive decorations in New York City and also one of the best NYC Christmas photo spots.
 No pictures do justice to how majestic it looks in real life!

 If it weren’t enough, you can find a huge ice-skating rink right in front of the Christmas tree.
 It’s undoubtedly one of the best things to do in New York in December!

 If you love Christmas decorations, walking along Fifth Avenue will be one of your favorite activities in the city where you can see some really impressive holiday window displays.

 Another unforgettable holiday activity is to attend the famous Radio City Christmas Spectacular show, which is hosted by the Rockettes at Radio City Music Hall.
 Since this show is quite popular, try to book your tickets as advance as possible!

 Spending Christmas in New York City wouldn’t be complete without taking a stroll in Central Park.
 And if you’re already there, why not take a horse carriage ride through the park or skate on the famous Wollman Rink with spectacular views over the New York City skyline?